jimtyhurst/annotated_bibliography/building-community-notes.md

         * Talent recruitment and retention
         * Advancing movements
         * Community forum
+* Jono Bacon.
+2019.
+People powered: How communities can supercharge your business, brand, and teams.
+    * Three community engagement models:
+        * Consumers: pull together people who share a common interest.
+        * Champions: actively delivering work that champions the success of the community and its members.
+The work is primarily done as individual contributors.
+        * Collaborators: members actively work together as a team on shared projects.
+    * Must be clear on what _value_ you provide to participants.
+    * Measure and assess work through unambiguous metrics.
+    * Measure both _action_ and _validation_, i.e. whether the action is any good or not.
+    * 10 culture cores (p.
+182-188).
+    * Build an engagement strategy.
 * Frédéric Laloux.
 2014.
 Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage of Human Consciousness.
 1st edition.
     * Defines a continuum of organization types and then discusses how to move along the continuum.
     * Emphasis on self-managing, small groups of workers.